voxpupuli/voxpupuli.github.io/security/index.md

 1. Respect the [Responsible disclosure][m] model.

     Vox Pupuli is agile enough to address security vulnerabilities quickly.
-    Still we encourage you to get in touch with the security officer that will help you to elaborate a good disclosure schedule and an appropriate answer.
+    Still we encourage you to get in touch with the security team that will help you to elaborate a good disclosure schedule and an appropriate answer.

 1. Follow Vox Pupuli flows and practices